Look (American magazine): Circulation peak

-Aftermath
+After 1971

 French publisher Hachette brought back Look, the Picture Newsmagazine in February 1979 as a biweekly in a slightly smaller size.
 It lasted only a year.
 Subscribers received copies of Esquire to fulfill their terms.

 The Look Magazine Photograph Collection was donated to the Library of Congress and contains about five million items.

 After the closure, six Look employees created a fulfillment house using the computer system newly developed by the magazine's circulation department.
-The company, CDS Global, is now an international provider of customer relationship services.
+The company, CDS Global, became an international provider of customer relationship services.

 Notable staff photographers and illustrators

 Stanley Kubrick

 Stanley Kubrick was a staff photographer for Look before starting his career in feature films.
 Of the more than 300 assignments Kubrick did for Look from 1946 to 1951, more than 100 are in the Library of Congress collection.
 All Look jobs with which he was associated have been cataloged with descriptions focusing on the images that were printed.
 Other related Kubrick material is located at the Museum of the City of New York.